 These campers have been exposed to healthy activities, positive role models, summer fun, and personal growth opportunities.

 Many community leaders, in conjunction with Purdue University, play a major role in the promotion, celebration and financial support of the PALS program as they all share in the mission of helping youth and families in poverty.
 We believe our research findings can help others with similar missions to address the critical needs of impoverished youth and families and make differences in their lives.
-Thousands of youth have benefited from the PALS program in the past 15 years, setting their lives on a healthy, successful course.
+Thousands of youth have benefited from the PALS program in the past 17 years, setting their lives on a healthy, successful course.
+We’ve seen successful outcomes from campers who went on to graduate from college.
 These campers have been exposed to healthy activities, positive role models, summer fun, and personal growth opportunities.
 In short, they’ve been given a dream.
-Our PALS camp is one of two that currently operates in our nation.
+Our PALS camp is only one of two of the original 225 NYSP that currently operates in our nation.
 We feel very fortunate that our community continues to invest in our children.